-In this five-part series from the New England News Collaborative, where we explore our energy system at a moment of big change.
-We'll look at energy storage and production; we’ll consider the challenges faced by current energy demands; and we’ll cover the battle over where to put the wind turbines, solar panels, and yes, even the fossil fuel plants that keep our lights on.
+The Big Switch is a project of the New England News Collaborative, where we explore our energy system at a moment of big change.
+We'll look at energy storage and production, efforts at efficiency and conservation, current demands on the grid, and the battle over where to put the wind turbines, solar panels, and yes, the fossil fuel plants that keep our lights on.

-Even with the boom in renewable power, New England still getsabout half its energy from natural gas -- that’s a huge jump from a few years ago.
-The fracking boom in the U.S. meant a big investment in gas-fired plants.
-But many environmentalists are pushing back, worried about spending money on fossil-fuel infrastructure, just as renewables like wind and solar are taking off.
+New England gets about half its energy from natural gas, a huge jump from a few years ago.
+But many environmentalists are pushing back on big investments in gas-fired plants, just as renewables like wind and solar are taking off.
 In Rhode Island, we look at the controversy over whether to build another gas-fired plant in a small town.

-Wind power is about to go big-time in New England, with the opening of the first offshore wind farm in the U.S., located off the Rhode Island coast.
-And onshore wind projects already dot the region.
-But Connecticut hasn’t joined the movement.
+There are wind projects throughout New England, but Connecticut hasn’t joined the movement.
 The state doesn’t have a lot of wind or a lot of available space, and only recently lifted a ban on wind turbine projects.
 In Colebrook, Connecticut, we find out why it's such a challenge.